-Sometimes a client has a structure or equipment such as a work stand that they have been using for a while but for which they have no engineering paperwork or alternatively, the nameplate showing the rated capacity has gone missing.
+Sometimes a client has a structure or equipment such as a work stand, which is in use for some time, but for which they have no engineering paperwork.
+Or alternatively, the nameplate showing the rated capacity has gone missing.

 In such cases we can help our client to show compliance with the relevant Australian Standards and mine or safety regulations by applying the following basic process: